Load Data Using a Data Warehouse Connector

-Learn how to extract employee data from your source system and load it into Visier using a JDBC data connector.
+Learn how to extract employee data from your source system and load it into Visier using a data warehouse data connector.

 Introduction